 - Supports both single-ended and differential pair nets.

-- Finishes with a powerful glossing tool that further reduces the number of corners and improves the overall look of the routing.
+- Finishes with a powerful glossing tool that further reduces the number of corners and shortens the routing.

 The PCB ActiveRoute Panel

-ActiveRoute follows the criteria and restrictions defined by the PCB design rules, so using it is simply a matter of selecting the connections or nets of interest, and running it.
-It does have a number of specific control features, these are configured in the PCB ActiveRoute panel.
-It is highly recommend that the PCB ActiveRoute panel be opened prior to starting ActiveRoute.
+ActiveRoute follows the criteria and restrictions defined by the PCB design rules, so using it is simply a matter of selecting the connections or nets of interest and running it.
+It does have a number of specific control features that are configured in the PCB ActiveRoute panel.
+The PCB ActiveRoute panel is used to configure and operate the various features provided by ActiveRoute, including: performing an interactive ActiveRoute; defining a Route Guide and the spacing of the routes within it; enabling automatic length tuning; and enabling automatic pin swapping.
+It is highly recommended that the PCB ActiveRoute panel be opened prior to starting ActiveRoute.

 To open the PCB ActiveRoute panel, when a PCB is the active document:

-- Click the button at the bottom-right of the work area, and select the PCB ActiveRoute menu option.
+- Click the button at the bottom-right of the workspace then select the PCB ActiveRoute menu option.

 - Click View » Panels » PCB ActiveRoute.

 Use the PCB ActiveRoute panel to control the ActiveRoute process.

 - Enable the signal layers on which ActiveRoute can route connections.